-Oscillation engine 410 includes a controller coupled to a vibratory machine that generates an original series of pulses having a generation pattern.
-This generation pattern defines 25 a first duty cycle of the original series of pulses including one or more of a first pulse amplitude, a first pulse direction, a first pulse duration, and a first pulse time window.
-This is not to suggest that the amplitude, direction, duration, or pulse time window for each pulse of the original pulse series 30 are uniform with respect to each other.
-Pulse direction may include motion having any of six degrees of freedom-translation along one or more of any axis of three orthogonal axes and/or rotation about one or more of these three axes.
-Oscillation engine 410 includes an electric motor powered 35 by energy from a battery, though other motors and energy sources may be used.
+Oscillation engine 410 includes a controller coupled to a 25 vibratory machine that generates an original set of pulses having a generation pattern.
+This generation pattern defines a first duty cycle of the original set of pulses including one or more of a first pulse amplitude, a first pulse direction, a first pulse duration, and a first pulse time window.
+This is not 30 to suggest that the amplitude, direction, duration, or pulse time window for each pulse of the original pulse series are uniform with respect to each other.
+Pulse direction may include motion having any of six degrees of freedomtranslation along one or more of any axis of three orthogonal 35 axes and/or rotation about one or more of these three axes.
+Oscillation engine 410 includes an electric motor powered by energy from a battery, though other motors and energy sources may be used.
+In some embodiments, the set of pulses may include a series of pulses.

-Pulse transfer assembly 405 includes a proximal end 415 coupled to oscillation engine 410 and a distal end 420, spaced from proximal end 420, coupled to the prosthesis 40 using a connector system 425.
-Pulse transfer assembly 405 receives the original series of pulses from oscillation engine 410 and produces, responsive to the original series of pulses, an installation series of pulses having an installation pattern.
-Similar to the generation pattern, the installation pattern 45 defines a second duty cycle of the installation series of pulses including a second pulse amplitude, a second pulse direction, a second pulse duration, and a second pulse time window.
-Again, this is not to suggest that the amplitude, direction, duration, or pulse time window for each pulse of 50 the installation pulse series are uniform with respect to each other.
-Pulse direction may include motion having any of six degrees of freedom-translation along one or more of any axis of three orthogonal axes and/or rotation about one or more of these three axes.
+Pulse transfer assembly 405 includes a proximal end 415 coupled to oscillation engine 410 and a distal end 420, spaced from proximal end 420, coupled to the prosthesis using a connector system 425.
+Pulse transfer assembly 405 receives the original set of pulses from oscillation engine 45 410 and produces, responsive to the original set of pulses, an installation set of pulses having an installation pattern.
+Similar to the generation pattern, the installation pattern defines a second duty cycle of the installation set of pulses including a second pulse amplitude, a second pulse direc- 50 tion, a second pulse duration, and a second pulse time window.
+Again, this is not to suggest that the amplitude, direction, duration, or pulse time window for each pulse of the installation pulse series are uniform with respect to each other.
+Pulse direction may include motion having any of six 55 degrees of freedom-translation along one or more of any axis of three orthogonal axes and/or rotation about one or more of these three axes.

-For some embodiments of pulse transfer assembly 405, the installation series of pulses will be strongly linked to the original series and there will be a close match, if not identical match, between the two series.
-Some embodiments may include a more complex pulse transfer assembly 405 60 that produces an installation series that is more different, or very different, from the original series.
+For some embodiments of pulse transfer assembly 405, the installation set of pulses will be strongly linked to the 60 original series and there will be a close match, if not identical match, between the two series.
+Some embodiments may include a more complex pulse transfer assembly 405 that produces an installation series that is more different, or very different, from the original series.

-Connector system 425 (e.g., one or more threaded studs complementary to the threaded inserts of the prosthesis, or other complementary mechanical coupling system) is disposed at proximal end 420.
+Connector system 425 (e.g., one or more threaded studs complementary to the threaded inserts of the prosthesis, or 14 other complementary mechanical coupling system) is disposed at proximal end 420.
 Connector system 425 is configured to secure and rigidly hold the prosthesis.
 In this way, the attached prosthesis becomes a secured prosthesis when engaged with connector system 425.

-Pulse transfer assembly 405 communicates the installation series of pulses to the secured prosthesis and produces an applied series of pulses that are responsive to the installation series of pulses.
-Similar to the generation pattern and the installation pattern, the applied pattern defines a third duty cycle of the applied series of pulses including a third pulse amplitude, a third pulse direction, a third pulse duration, and a third pulse time window.
+Pulse transfer assembly 405 communicates the installation set of pulses to the secured prosthesis and produces an applied set of pulses that are responsive to the installation set of pulses.
+Similar to the generation pattern and the installation pattern, the applied pattern defines a third duty cycle of the applied set of pulses including a third pulse amplitude, a third pulse direction, a third pulse duration, and a third pulse time window.
 Again, this is not to suggest that the amplitude, direction, duration, or pulse time window for each pulse of the applied pulse series are uniform with respect to each other.
 Pulse direction may include motion having any of six degrees of freedom-translation along one or more of any axis of three orthogonal axes and/or rotation about one or more of these three axes.